Yuri Andropov: Leadership persona and strategy

-In a message read at the opening of a new exhibition dedicated to Andropov, Vladimir Putin called him "a man of talent with great abilities."
-Putin has praised Andropov's "honesty and uprightness".
+Historian Moshe Lewin characterizes Andropov during his brief tenure as Soviet leader as "a politician interested in intellectual issues, but who was also a realist" and states that "Andropov was free of the habitual arrogance of Soviet leaders, who considered their empire invulnerable".
+This led him to seek dialogue with social democrats in Western countries instead of only building relationships with fellow Marxist-Leninists.
+Within the party elites, he actively encouraged disagreements and debates, while also preserving the image of ideological unity towards the outside.
+Despite his KGB connections and his repressive tendencies, Andropov mused over ways to encourage "forms of political as well as economic pluralism".
+Vladislav Zubok even states that "The idea of renovating the Soviet Union originated not with Mikhail Gorbachev, but with his mentor Yuri Andropov", who was in favor of "controlled, conservative reforms".

+Attitudes among dissidents

 According to Russian historian Nikita Petrov, "He was a typical Soviet jailer who violated human rights.
 Andropov headed the organisation which persecuted the most remarkable people of our country."
 According to Petrov, it was a shame for the USSR that a persecutor of intelligentsia and of freedom of thought became leader of the country.

-According to Roy Medvedev, the year that Andropov spent in power was memorable for increasing repression against dissidents.
+Roy Medvedev stated that the year that Andropov spent in power was memorable for increasing repression against dissidents.
 During most of his KGB career, Andropov crushed dissident movements, isolated people in psychiatric hospitals, imprisoned them, and deported them.
 According to political scientist Georgy Arbatov, Andropov is responsible for many injustices in the 1970s and early 1980s: deportations, political arrests, persecuting dissidents, the abuse of psychiatry, and notorious cases such as the persecution of academician Andrei Sakharov.
 According to Dmitri Volkogonov and Harold Shukman, Andropov approved the numerous trials of human rights activists such as Andrei Amalrik, Vladimir Bukovsky, Viacheslav Chornovil, Zviad Gamsakhurdia, Alexander Ginzburg, Natalya Gorbanevskaya, Petro Grigorenko, and Anatoly Sharansky.

 According to Natalya Gorbanevskaya, after Andropov came to power the dissident movement went into decline, not on its own but because it was strangled.
 In the late 1970s and early 1980s, repression was most severe; many people were arrested a second time and sentenced to longer terms.
 The camp regime was not strict but specific, and when Andropov became General Secretary, he introduced an Article under which violations of camp regime resulted in a punishment cell and an additional term up to three years.
 For two or three remarks a person could be sent to another camp with non-political criminals.
 In those years, there were many deaths in camps from disease and lack of medical care.